 • The Ocean View town website is located at www.oceanviewde.com.

-• The Millville Town Council will hold its regular monthly meeting on Tuesday, Dec.
-11, at 7 p.m., at Town Hall.
+• The Millville Town Council will hold a public hearing meeting on Tuesday, Feb.
+12, at 7 p.m., at town hall.

 • The Town of Millville’s Facebook page can be found at www.facebook.com/townofmillville.
-There is no sign-up/log-on required; it is free and open to the public.
+There is no sign-up/log-on required, it’s free & open to the public.

 • The Millville town website is located at www.millville.delaware.gov.